Types of House Extensions in London

 A loft extension might add an entirely new floor.

-For many people, this search is really about creating a better kitchen extension.
+For many people, this search is really about creating a better kitchen extension in London homes.
 A space that feels brighter, more connected, and easier to live in day to day.

 These categories are helpful.
 They make a complex process feel simpler.
 And because many London homes share similar layouts, these options come up again and again.